-The player with the lowest official UPA Speed (rating) shall break first with an alternating break format taking place thereafter.
-In the event that two players with equal Speeds play, a coin toss shall take place to determine who breaks first with an alternating break format taking place thereafter.
+The Player with the lowest official UPA Speed (Rating) shall break first with an alternating break format taking place thereafter.
+In the event that two players with equal Speeds play, a “Lag for Break” shall determine who breaks first with an alternating break format taking place thereafter.
 Winner of lag is the player whose ball is closer to head of the rail.

-2.1 HOW TO RACK: To begin the game of 8-ball, the colored balls are placed randomly in a triangle, called a “rack”.
-The base of the rack is parallel to the short end of the pool table and is positioned so the ball in the tip of the rack is located on the foot spot.
-The balls in the rack are pressed into contact with the foot spot, and remain in contact after the rack is removed.
+To begin the game of 8-ball, the 15 colored balls are placed randomly in a triangle, called a “rack”.
+The base of the rack is parallel to the short end of the pool table and is positioned so the ball in the tip of the rack is located on the center of the foot spot.
+The balls in the rack are pressed together tightly to acquire a solid rack, and remain in contact after the rack is removed.
 Within the rack, the 8-ball is centered while the two corners are occupied by the two opposite groups (one solid ball and one striped ball).
 The game begins with the cue ball in hand placed anywhere behind the head string.
 The head string is the quarter of the billiard table farthest from the rack, or an area also commonly referred to as the “kitchen.”

 NOTE: The UPA acknowledges that tables may have flaws that do not allow for acceptable racks directly upon the foot spot.
 In these cases, players are allowed to rack within a dime’s radius of the direct foot spot to achieve a desired rack.

 For the break shot to be legal, the breaker (with the base of the cue ball placed anywhere behind the head string) must either pocket a ball or drive at least four numbered balls to one or more rails.
 No ball is called, and the cue ball is not required to hit any particular object ball first.
 If the breaker pockets a ball and does not foul, he/she continues at the table and the table remains open.
-If the breaker fails to make a legal break, it is a foul.
-When a foul occurs, the incoming player has the option of accepting the table in position and shooting, or requesting the offending player to re-break.
+If the breaker fails to make a legal break, it is a foul and the incoming player has the option of accepting the table in position and shooting, or requesting the offending player to re-break.

 Break fouls include the following:

-If the cue ball is touched by the cue tip and does not meet the legal break requirement, it is a foul and gives the non-breaker an option of accepting the table in position and shooting or requesting the offending player to re-break.
+If the cue ball is touched by the cue tip and does not meet the legal break requirement, it is a foul and gives the non-breaker an option of accepting the table in position and shooting from the “kitchen” or requesting the offending player to re-break.

-Legally pocketing the 8-ball on the break wins the game for the breaker, assuming no other foul has been committed.
+Legally pocketing the 8-ball on the break wins the game for the breaker.

 The table is always open immediately after the break shot.
 The player’s designated group (solids or stripes) will not be determined until a player legally pockets a called object ball.
 The table is considered an “open” table when the choice of groups (solid or stripes) has not yet been determined.
 When the table is open, it is legal to hit one group of balls in order to pocket another ball from the opposite group.